 Stay Away from Gel/Dip

 Be judicious with gel and powder dip nail trends.
-Sure, the polish lasts for weeks, and it seems to make nails harder and less prone to breakage while you are wearing it, however, Dr. Shainhouse says, these kinds of polish trends will ultimately desiccate and thin out your nail plate.
+Sure, the polish lasts for weeks, and it seems to make nails harder and less prone to breakage while you are wearing it, Shainhouse says.
+But these kinds of polish trends will ultimately desiccate and thin out your nail plate.

-It’s not that gel is necessarily making ridges worse, it's really the damage nails undergo during the removal process that strips nails of oils and keratin.
-"Usually, a long soak in acetone is required for a soak off gel to be removed, and that amount of acetone exposure will exacerbate brittle nails," Dr. Stern says, "Other methods of removal such as aggressive scraping or filing can also damage the nail but in other ways."
+It’s not that gel is necessarily making ridges worse; it's really the damage nails undergo during the removal process that strips nails of oils and keratin.
+"Usually, a long soak in acetone is required for a soak-off gel to be removed, and that amount of acetone exposure will exacerbate brittle nails," Stern says, "Other methods of removal, such as aggressive scraping or filing, can also damage the nail but in other ways."